Purchasing mutual funds and 529 plans through Ameriprise Financial

-Ameriprise also has arrangements with firms for distribution support services.
-These firms make payments of up to 0.18% on sales and 0.10% on assets to Ameriprise for these services, which support the distribution of the fund’s shares and 529 plans by making them available on one or more Ameriprise platforms, commonly known as “shelf space.”
-These mutual fund firms do not provide marketing and sales support to financial advisors and do not participate in the Mutual Fund List (as described in the next section).
+AEIS also has cost reimbursement arrangements with firms for distribution support services.
+These firms make cost reimbursement payments to AEIS of up to and 0.10% on assets for these services, which support the distribution of the fund’s shares and 529 Plans by making them available on one or more of Ameriprise Financial Services platforms.
+These mutual fund firms do not provide marketing and sales support such as those provided by Full Participation firms to Ameriprise financial advisors.

-Ameriprise sells 529 plans from three firms that neither have wholesaling access to Ameriprise financial advisors nor pay marketing or distribution support.
-Moreover, the plans are available for sale primarily to in-state residents.
-These firms are: American Funds, First National Bank of Omaha and Union Bank & Trust.
-Certain 529 plans may pay Ameriprise financial advisors a fee of up to 1% assets for NAV rollovers.
+Ameriprise Financial Services sells 529 Plans from eight firms that do not pay marketing or distribution support.
+Moreover, plans offered by these firms are available for sale to in-state residents only.
+Those firms are: American Funds, Ascensus, First National Bank of Omaha, Hartford, Invesco, NorthStar Financial, Union Bank & Trust and Voya.
+Certain 529 Plans may pay Ameriprise Financial Services a fee of up to 1% assets for net asset value (NAV) rollovers.

 Other financial relationships

 The mutual fund’s distributor or affiliate may also make payments to AEIS for networking and/or omnibus support and other client services and account maintenance activities.

 Ameriprise Financial Services also provides clients with access to mutual funds offered by other firms through the relationship AEIS has with Charles Schwab & Co., Inc. (“Schwab”), and Schwab’s mutual fund program.
 AEIS receives an asset based fee of up to 0.40% per year on some or all of Ameriprise Financial Services clients’ assets managed by participating mutual fund firms.